“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 Common Symptoms of Delayed Car Accident Injuries to Watch For

-Common symptoms of hidden accident injuries in Florida include headaches, neck or back pain, numbness or tingling, and emotional changes.
+Common symptoms after a car accident that indicate hidden injuries in Florida include headaches, neck or back pain, numbness or tingling, and emotional changes.

 - Headaches: Continual or worsening headaches can be a sign of a concussion or head injury.